-The permittee shall conduct a total of three (3) additional tests for any species that demonstrates significant effects at or below the critical dilution.
-The three additional tests shall be conducted monthly during the next three consecutive months.
+The permittee shall conduct a total of three (3) additional tests for any species that demonstrates significant lethal effects at or below the critical dilution.
+The three additional tests shall be conducted monthly (one test per month) during the next three consecutive months.
 If testing on a quarterly basis, the permittee may substitute one of the additional tests in lieu of one routine toxicity test.
-A full report shall be prepared for each test required by this section in accordance with the reporting requirements previously outlined and submitted to the Agency.
+A full report shall be prepared for each test required by this section in accordance with the reporting requirements previously outlined and available upon request from the Division.